aghmosy/Airbnb/README.md

 4. Results
 5. Licensing, Authors, and Acknowledgements

-# Introduction
+# Instalation
 Would you please install Anaconda if you haven't yet?
 You need __gmplot__ to see the map on the explorer, but if you don't, it is ok as the code already handles this part for you.
+You need to add your google map API key if you want to use the results on the google map.

 # Project Motivation
 For this project I was interested to use data from Airbnb, data collected from Boston to understand: